Covid 19 coronavirus: A week under lockdown and people are still breaching the rules

 A Coastguard Northern Region spokeswoman said this morning that people had mostly been good by staying away from the water.

-That came after the initial couple of days into the lockdown, when people were somewhat unsure as to whether or not the lockdown meant they could not be out on a boat.
+After the initial couple of days into the lockdown, people were somewhat unsure as to whether or not the lockdown meant they could not be out on a boat.

-Authorities later said the official advice was for fishermen and other members of the public keen to get on a boat to stay away in case there was an emergency situation that meant the Coastguard and other authorities would have to be called out.
+Authorities later said the official advice was for fishermen and anyone keen to get on a boat to stay away in case an emergency meant the Coastguard and other services would have to be called out.

 READ MORE: